 And so, the interesting sponsored outfit that Hisako was wearing to greet me in, the volunteering for the Rugby World Cup:

-“I was in media team helping out foreign press.
-There were volunteers in Osaka’s oldest rugby stadium with responsibilities of helping out the media interviews: my two areas were the ‘Captain’s Run’ (open practise) for the press on the day before fixtures, where teams would prepare in the stadium, and the ‘Mic Run’ during media interviews after fixtures.
-In total we had 800 volunteers at the stadium but only 30 allowed in for the Captain’s Run with press.
+“I was in the media team helping foreign press at Osaka’s oldest rugby stadium with responsibilities during the media interviews: my two areas were ‘Captain’s Run’ (open practise) for the press on the day before fixtures, where teams would prepare in the stadium, and ‘Mic Run’ during media interviews after fixtures.
+In total we had 800 volunteers at the stadium but only 30 were allowed in for the Captain’s Run.
 One of the key guests I attended was the Mayor of Osaka.
-And for the Georgia vs Fiji game, I was the mic runner, passing the microphone to the press.
+For the Georgia vs Fiji game, I was the mic runner passing the microphone to the press.
 The Georgian team were very big!
 The Fijians were beautiful, complete athletes.”

 As a volunteer, were there any ‘diabetes hurdles’ that Hisako faced?

-“Uniform was sponsored and you wasn’t allowed to wear other brands, with just two little inside pockets, and furthermore it was strictly no liquids allowed to be brought into the stadium even for volunteers.
-I had a locker and so I would test my levels at the start of the day and keep my glucometer in the locker, not having space for it in my pockets whilst working.
+“We had just two, small inside pockets on our sponsored uniforms as volunteers, and it was strictly no liquids inside stadiums including for volunteers.
+I had a locker and so would test levels at the start of the day and keep my glucometer in the locker, with no space in my pockets.

-We were provided with a lunch box, which was quite high carb, so I tried to count the carbs and often left some portions of rice out.
-The work wasn’t active physically, so I decided to eat more of the veg and protein over the rice to avoid spiking a lot.
+We were provided lunch packs which was very high in carbs, so I tried to count the carbs and often left portions of rice out.
+The work wasn’t active physically, so I decided to eat more of the veg and protein over the rice to avoid spiking.

 Best experience of the Rugby World Cup for her? – outside of Japan’s incredible displays!